How to Make Sea Glass Bottles for a Coastal Tablescape

 Find your Bottles

 The first step is to find the bottles that you want to use.
 I collected two bottles from Sweet Shark’s discarded liquor bottle box (we recycle) and my friends Wende and Lezlie donated two more bottles.
-I had four different bottles, but they were close in size, but with different shapes.
+I had four different bottles, close in size, but with different shapes.

 TIP: You could use any number of bottles, all the same or each one different.